Chime (Orbital song): Top of the Pops

-The track made the Top 40 of the British charts and Orbital made their first TV appearance performing live on BBC TV's Top of the Pops show in March 1990.
+The track made the top 40 of the British charts and Orbital made their first TV appearance performing live on BBC TV's Top of the Pops show in March 1990.
 They appeared wearing Anti-Poll Tax T-shirts.
 The brothers wanted to play live but the show's producers stated that they had to mime.
 The band were embarrassed about having to do so and thought that the dancer they were provided with was also bored.
-They stood around on stage and did not even pretend to mime.
+They stood around on stage and did not even pretend to mime, and as a protest they had positioned the power plugs for their equipment on top of it to show that they were not powered.
 The show's production staff did not invite Orbital back on for another six years.
-After the appearance the tune went six places up the chart to number 17.
+After the appearance, the tune went six places up the chart to number 17.

-Although not their highest-charting song; four other Orbital songs have reached higher positions, it was the song that brought them to a mainstream audience.
+Although not their highest-charting song, "Chime" was the song that brought them to a mainstream audience.
+It is the duo's fifth highest charting single.

 Live airplay

 "Chime" is still regularly played live by the band, usually as a medley of the original version and the "Chime Crime" mix from the Mutations EP.
-The band often use it to end the set.
+The band often use it to end a set.

+Legacy

+In 1996, "Chime" was ranked number 11 on Mixmag magazine's "100 Greatest Dance Singles of All Time".
+In 2001 and 2013, Mixmag also included it on their "B!g Tunes: The Greatest Dance Singles of All Time" and "The Greatest Dance Tracks of All Time".
+In 2015, LA Weekly ranked it number two in their list of "The 20 Best Dance Music Tracks in History", writing, "Electronic dance music may have been born in Detroit and Chicago, but only when it jumped the pond to England did it explode into a global phenomenon.
+Of the songs that soundtracked that explosion, Orbital's 'Chime' may be the most iconic."
+In 2022, Rolling Stone ranked it number 143 in their list of the "200 Greatest Dance Songs of All Time".
+In 2025, Billboard magazine ranked it number 38 in their list of "The 100 Best Dance Songs of All Time".